project-start-an/project-start-web/README.md

 npm run format:fix
 ```

-### Use before commiting
+### Use before committing

-Before do a commit, you can use the precommit script to check code quality and if project can be built.
+Before do a commit, you can use the pre-commit script to check code quality and if the project can be built.

 ```bash
 node .\tools\precommit.js